 After breakfast, we’ll head to the Ngorongoro Conservation Area which is about 4 hours drive.
 The Ngorongoro Crater is the world’s largest intact caldera from a long-extinct volcano.
 There are certain places in the world with undeniable energy, the power to stir our emotions, inspire reflection, or fill us with a sense of peace, and the Ngorongoro Conservation Area is one of these places.
 We have a rare opportunity to stay in a Maasai boma (extended family unit) in Ngorongoro.
 In the afternoon, enjoy the welcoming ceremony of the Maasai and enjoy a bush walk with the warriors.
-You can many wild animals on foot that makes it incredible to walk in Ngorongoro.
+You can many wild animals on foot, which makes it incredible to walk in Ngorongoro.
 In the evening we have our bush dinner in the boma under the African sky.
 (B, L, D).

 DAY 3.
 Meet the Maasai spiritual leader